-Students will be required to take NUR 111, Nursing Concepts and Clinical Practice at variable credits - 1-3, prior to reentry/entry into the Nursing program.
+Students will be required to take NUR 111, Nursing Concepts and Clinical Practice for 3 credits, prior to reentry/entry into the Nursing program.

 Nursing

 ASSOCIATE OF APPLIED SCIENCE DEGREE

 LEARNING OUTCOMES - NURSING: AAS DEGREE

 Role Descriptions: The Nursing program is designed for the person intending to work as a registered nurse in the health care industry.
 Intended Learning Outcomes: Learning experiences in this program are designed to assist the student in realizing the following outcomes: